Maia313/react/README.md

 ### Render HTML elements to the DOM

-So far, you've learned that `JSX` is a convenient tool to write readable HTML within JavaScript.
-With React, we can render this `JSX` directly to the HTML DOM using React's rendering API known as `ReactDOM`.
+`JSX` can be rendered directly to the HTML DOM using React's rendering API known as `ReactDOM`.

-`ReactDOM` offers a simple method to render React elements to the DOM which looks like this: `ReactDOM.render(componentToRender, targetNode)`, where the first argument is the React element or component that you want to render, and the second argument is the DOM node that you want to render the component to.
+`ReactDOM` offers a simple method to render React elements to the DOM which looks like this: `ReactDOM.render(componentToRender, targetNode)`, where the first argument is the **React element or component** that you want to render, and the second argument is the DOM node that you want to render the component to.

-As you would expect, `ReactDOM.render()` must be called after the JSX element declarations, just like how you must declare variables before using them.
+`ReactDOM.render()` must be called after the JSX element declarations.

 ### Create components

-There are **two ways** to create a *React component*. **The first way** is to **use a JavaScript function**. *Defining a component in this way creates a stateless functional component.* The concept of state in an application will be covered in later challenges.
-For now, think of a stateless component as one that can receive data and render it, but does not manage or track changes to that data.
-(We'll cover the second way to create a React component in the next challenge.)
+There are **two ways** to create a *React component*:

+**The first way** is to **use a JavaScript function**.
+*Defining a component in this way creates a **stateless** functional component.* For now, think of a stateless component as one that can receive data and render it, but does not manage or track changes to that data.

 To create a component with a function, you simply write a JavaScript function that returns either `JSX` or `null`.
 One important thing to note is that React requires your function name to begin with a capital letter.
-Here's an example of a stateless functional component that assigns an HTML class in JSX:
+Here's an example of a **stateless functional component** that assigns an HTML class in JSX:

 ```js
 // After being transpiled, the <div> will have a CSS class of 'customClass'